The Insider's Guide to Buying Property in the BVI

 There is an annual House Tax of 1.5% of the assessed rental value and Land Tax of $50 for sites up to 0.5 acre, $150 for sites 0.5 to 1 acre and $50 for each additional acre.

-Non-Belonger Land Holding License holders can also obtain an identification card which permits leave to remain in the BVI for up to 6 months.
-You can also apply for a certificate of permanent residence.
+Non-Belonger Land Holding License holders can obtain an identification card which permits leave to remain in the BVI for up to 6 months.

 There are no direct flights from the USA, Canada or Europe to the BVI.

 From North America fly to San Juan or St Thomas and from Europe, fly to St Maarten or San Juan.

 Then take a connecting flight to Tortola’s Terrence B. Lettsome Airport.

 Alternatively transfer by seaplane or fly to Virgin Gorda from St Thomas (Air Sunshine).

 - San Juan, Puerto Rico to Tortola 49m